 \subsection{Scalability at the Fleet Level}

-In order to handle big data problems at the fleet level, we need an effective means for task distribution.
-Of course, we also have to have the ability to issue multiple assignments to overlapping subsets of clients, which necessitates that client devices are able to concurrently execute tasks.
+In order to handle big data problems at the fleet level, we need an effective means of task distribution.
+Of course, we also have to have the ability to issue multiple assignments to overlapping subsets of clients.
+This necessitates that client devices are able to concurrently execute tasks.
 Meanwhile, the central server has to remain responsive even as the workload on the system increases.
-That being said, there is a clear limitation to the amount of work the system would need to perform as we are not targeting a large fleet of production cars.
-Instead, the goal is to execute an analytics platform on a private cloud that connects to OBUs in test vehicles, so-called \emph{reference vehicle computational nodes} (RVCNs).
-This enables rapid prototyping of data analytics methods which may eventually be executed on OBUs in production vehicles.
+That being said, there is a clear limitation to the amount of work the system needs to perform as we are not targeting a large fleet of production vehicles.
+Instead, the goal is to execute an analytics platform on a private cloud that connects to OBUs in test vehicles, so-called \emph{reference vehicle computational nodes}~(RVCNs).
+This facilitates rapid prototyping of data analytics methods which may eventually be executed on OBUs in production vehicles.